- When is the best time to travel to the Arctic?

 What’s not included and how much money do I need?

-USD is the standard currency used onboard and we accept all major credit cards and travellers cheques.
+USD is the standard currency used onboard and we accept all major credit cards and USD cash.
 All your meals and excursions are included in the cruise price—generally the only incidentals are beverages, gratuities (budget for $10-$15 per day) and souvenirs from the onboard gift shop.

 How do I know which cabin to book?